The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 \subsection{Parallelity bundles}

 Consider an isotopy across a face compression disc, as in \refdef{IsotopyAlongEdgeComprDiscHandle}.
 This pushes a surface $S$ past a 2-handle.
 If on the other side of that 2-handle, $S$ cuts the handles of $M$ into parallelity handles, then this isotopy move will give rise to new face compression discs, and the move must be repeated to slide $S$.
 There is no good bound on the number of parallelity handles that $M\cut S$ may contain, and it could be the case that each one leads to a required isotopy across a face compression disc.
+For example this is shown one dimension down in \reffig{ParallelityExample2D}.
 Instead of performing these isotopies one by one, we want to perform them all in a single step that depends on the parallelity handles adjacent to the face compression disc.

 In this subsection, we define parallelity bundles and their generalisations, which will allow us to define the more general isotopy moves that we need.
 These bundles first appeared in \cite{Lackenby:CrossingNo}.
 The idea is as follows.
 Normal surfaces are made up of triangles and squares in tetrahedra.
 We cannot bound the number of normal triangles and squares in the intersection of a normal surface $S$ with a given tetrahedron.
 But if $S$ intersects a single tetrahedron many times, then it must do so in more and more parallel triangles and squares.
 These cut the tetrahedron, and hence the 3-manifold $M \cut S$, into $I$-bundles.